aws-samples/virtual-immersion-week-labs/moodle-quickstart/README.md

 ### Quickstart - Install a single-node Moodle on AWS

-> Setup a single-node Moodle LMS on an EC2 instance behind an ElasticLoad Balancer with HTTPS.
+> Setup a single-node Moodle LMS on an Amazon EC2 instance behind an Elastic Load Balancer (ELB) with HTTPS.
 This setup can be used as a starting point and system administrators can choose to scale 'up' or 'out' by increasing the instance size, adding more instances or hosting the database in a managed database service like Amazon RDS etc. The approximate monthly cost of this setup less than $2/day.

 #### Basic Setup

 1. Start a t3.medium instance (2vCPU, 4GB RAM), open ports should be TCP 80 and TCP 22, write down the instance id
-2. Create a certificate in ACM
+2. Create a certificate in AWS Certificate Manager (ACM)
 3. Create a Target Group and add the EC2 instance using port 80 and '/test.html' for test page
 4. Create Application Load Balancer.
 Add a listener on port 443 that points to the Target Group created in step 3 and use the certificate in created in step 2.
 Add another listener in port 80 and set it to 'Redirect to...'
 HTTPS, port 443
-5. Create Route53 A record an point it to the ELB alias
+5. Create an Amazon Route53 A record an point it to the ELB alias
 6. Install Apache & MySQL on the EC2 instance.
 ```
 sudo yum update -y